ROCm/MIVisionX/README.md

 #### Prerequisites setup script for Linux - `MIVisionX-setup.py`

-For convenience of the developer, we here provide the setup script which will install all the dependencies required by this project.
+For the convenience of the developer, we here provide the setup script which will install all the dependencies required by this project.

 **MIVisionX-setup.py** builds all the prerequisites required by MIVisionX.
 The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
 If directory option is not given, the script will install deps folder in the home directory(~/) by default, else in the user specified location.